 Fix 2 - Check the Connection

-Your device must be connected to the router's own network to reach its admin page.
+Your device needs to be on the router's own network to reach its admin page.

-- WiFi: Open WiFi settings, confirm you are connected to your own router's network - not a neighbour's or a hotspot.
+- WiFi: Open WiFi settings and confirm you're connected to your own router's network - not a neighbor's or a mobile hotspot.

 Fix 3 - Use http:// Not https://

-Browsers increasingly force `https://`.
+Browsers increasingly force `https://` on every address.
 Router admin pages at addresses like 192.168.1.1 run on plain HTTP.
-When the browser tries HTTPS and the router does not support it, you get a connection error.
+When the browser tries HTTPS and the router doesn't support it, you get a connection error.

 Fix 4 - Try a LAN Cable

-WiFi connections can drop or become unstable without obvious signs.
-A LAN cable gives you a guaranteed direct connection.
+WiFi connections can drop or become unstable without any obvious signs.
+A LAN cable gives you a guaranteed direct connection to the router.

 Plug a cable from your laptop or PC into one of the yellow or numbered LAN ports on the router.
 Then try accessing the admin page again.